 How To Apply

 Note to applicants: In alignment with the Association of Pulmonary and Critical Care Medicine Program Directors (APCCMPD), our national professional society, and to ensure a uniform interview process that is equitable to all applicants, our fellowship interviews will be held exclusively virtually.
-We will not offer in-person site visits.
+We will not offer in-person interviews.
 The full recommendation is available here.

 All applicants interested in training at Duke University in either our Critical Care Medicine or combined Pulmonary Diseases and Critical Care Medicine Fellowship Programs will be considered without regard to race, color, religion, gender, sexual orientation, or national origin.
 We are committed to a holistic and equitable review of all complete applications we receive.